Lecture Notes in Cosmology: Tight-coupling and acoustic oscillations

 whereas for the integral containing the sine:

 since $f(1) = 0$ here.
-The contribution $O_2$ comes from the cross product between the monopole and the dipole terms and it is usually neglected in the calculations.
+The contribution $O_2$ comes from the cross product between the monopole and dipole terms, and it is usually neglected in the calculations.
 We have explicitly shown why here.
 Gathering the $N$ and $O_1$ contributions, we plot the sum $N + O_1$ in Fig.~\ref{Fig:ApproxFormNobarPlot}.

-In order to make this plot, we have used $a \propto \eta^2$, since we are in the matter-dominated epoch, and thus we have evaluated $\varrho$ as follows:
+In order to make this plot, we have used $a \propto \eta^2$, since we are in the matter-dominated epoch; thus, we have evaluated $\varrho$ as follows:

-The agreement between the plots of Fig.~\ref{Fig:PlanckCTT} and Fig.~\ref{Fig:ApproxFormNobarPlot} is poor but at least we have understood how the acoustic oscillations free-stream until today and are seen in the CMB TT power spectrum.
-There are several feature missing in Fig.~\ref{Fig:ApproxFormNobarPlot}: there are too many peaks, their relative height diminishes too slowly and the overall trend does not decay as in Fig.~\ref{Fig:PlanckCTT}.
+The agreement between the spectrum in Fig.~\ref{Fig:ApproxFormNobarPlot} and the one observed is poor, but at least we have understood how the acoustic oscillations free-stream until today and are seen in the CMB TT power spectrum.
+There are several features missing in Fig.~\ref{Fig:ApproxFormNobarPlot}: there are too many peaks, their relative height diminishes too slowly, and the overall trend does not decay.
 The reason is that we have neglected baryons and diffusion damping, which we are going to tackle in the next sections.